TIm-the-IT-dad/osticket-prereqs/README.md

 </p>
 <p>
-Installed Heidi SQL inside osTicket Installation folder to configure a database for osTicket (Step-22)
+Installed Heidi SQL inside osTicket Installation folder to configure a database for osTicket (Step-22) - HeidiSQL is a free, open-source database management tool that allows users to manage and interact with MySQL, MariaDB, and PostgreSQL databases.
+It provides a user-friendly interface for tasks such as creating, editing, and deleting database tables, running SQL queries, and managing users and permissions, making it easier to work with databases without extensive command-line knowledge.
 </p>
 <p>
 <br />